tannazmo/Group-Project-10/README.md

 	* seriousnesslifethreatening
 	* seriousnesscongenitalanomali

-* As a report can have several reactions ranging from 1 to 35, and some of them can only appear in a single report, we created a list of 10 reactions to keep based on the most common and severe reported ones.
+* Since a report can contain several reactions ranging from 1 to 35, and some reactions can only occur in one report, we created a list of the ten most common and severe reactions to keep.

 <img src="https://github.com/tannazmo/Group-Project-10/blob/segment3_IVL/Resources/images/final_reactions.png" width=50%>